c o u r s e - s t r u c t u r e (introductory)

 Mixing down your arranged piece.

-recording of Levels, eq's, and effects.
+Levels, eq's, effects and compression.

 WEEK 7.
 Copyright laws.